-- The maximum size of the icons cannot exceed 20KB. - If the name or the format of any of the files is not correct, it will not be imported. - Custom icons do not modify when Icons type parameter is set as [Monochromatic]
+- > The maximum size of the icons cannot exceed 20KB. - If the name or the format of any of the files is not correct, it will not be imported.

+Custom icons do not modify when Icons type parameter is set as [Monochromatic]

-After completing the above steps and connecting the USB to the touchscreen, as soon as it identifies the inserted USB flash drive, a USB icon will appear in the top bar and a dialog will inform the user of the action on screen: "New icons imported".
+After completing the above steps and connecting the USB to the Z70 v2, as soon as the Z70 v2 identifies the inserted USB flash drive, a USB icon will appear in the top bar and a dialog will inform the user of the action on screen: "New icons imported".